 Ascending a bit further, a few banks of snow still lay.
 Hopefully not too much further up

-Further discovered info: ‘the tumbling of waters is the taming of life’ is carved into a boulder in the burn nearby, ‘The calling of the Gouk (Cukoo) is the other side of spring’ is in a wall near the gouk stane, and ‘the face of the city’ may be in the quarry at little oxen craig
+Further discovered info: ‘the tumbling of waters is the taming of life’ is carved into a boulder in the burn nearby, ‘The calling of the Gouk (Cukoo) is the other side of spring’ is in a wall near the gouk stane, and ‘the face of the city’ is at the quarry at little oxen craig

 Clearing the woods, a bit more snow but not packed to ice, no real obstacle.